enyosolutions/health-check-sch/README.md

 ## Installation
-Install the `sch` shell and it's dependancies by running pip in the cloned
+Install the `sch` shell and it's dependencies by running pip in the cloned
 repository:
 ``` console
 $ cd sch